Bridging Finance

 Before you think about comparing bridging finance lenders, think about these things first:

-• you need to think about how much you want to borrow
+• How much you want to borrow.

-• what is the property’s value?
-This will dictate how much you can borrow
+• What is the property’s value?
+This will dictate how much you can borrow.

-• how long do you need to borrow the loan for?
+• How long do you need to borrow the loan for?

 The Millennium Footbridge over the River Thames in London, UK